 In order to investigate the performance of the model in reproducing the vertical profiles, it is interesting to observe the inter-annual variability for the different seasons.
-This will be of use for the development of a score providing an assessment of the model skills and is also useful to investigate the models synoptic variability.
+This will be of use for the development of a score providing an assessment of the models skills, and is also useful to investigate the models synoptic variability.
 The seasonal profiles have been reported since 2016 at 5 stations (Leipzig, Barcelona, Potenza, Evora and Bucharest) in Figure 4.4, using the new EARLINET climatology.
-Performances of the models in spring 2020 look similar to the performances observed for the previous years in Leipzig, Evora and Granada.
-In Barcelona, the overestimation of the extinction in altitude that was already observed in 2019 is larger in 2020.
-In Potenza, the extinction profiles show higher values along the whole profile as compared to last year, while the MEC is identical in between the two years.
+The ENSEMBLE model is showing lower extinction values below the altitude of 2 km this summer as compared to summer 2019.
+This usually implies a greater underestimate of the extinction in this vertical range.